davidsneighbour/kollitsch.dev/content/gohugo/_index.md

 - components/
 ---

-I am the Cre-ah-tooooooorh of a bunch of GoHugo modules that you can use to enrichen and perfect your projects.
+[I am the creator](https://www.youtube.com/watch?v=r2Xhlb0bRXg) of a bunch of [GoHugo](https://gohugo.io) modules that you can use to perfect your projects.